Welcome to CAROT!

 Welcome to the Center for Advanced Retinal & Ocular Therapeutics (CAROT) at the University of Pennsylvania Perelman School of Medicine.
 Our mission is to advance the development of novel biologic and small molecule therapeutics for retinal and ocular diseases through a balanced commitment to basic research, translational development, and clinician/patient communities.
 With an exceptional foundation in clinically relevant ocular research, CAROT is a premiere center for translating novel bench research, such as gene and cell therapies, into the clinic and market.
 Our center strives to foster nascent projects through various stages of discovery and clinical development.
 In doing so, we aim to establish an efficient and effective translational infrastructure and supportive environment for both academic and commercial communities.

 Our Center has occasional openings for highly motivated scientists with relevant experience in neuroscience, genetics, molecular biology, imaging, regulatory affairs, and related fields.
-Please contact firstname.lastname@example.org to inquire about research opportunities in our Center.
+Please contact email@example.com to inquire about research opportunities in our Center.
+CAROT is pleased to announce the expansion of its retinal degeneration clinical services at the Perelman Center for Advanced Medicine.

 - LCA Family Conference in Philadelphia